kubernetes-sigs/gateway-api/geps/gep-3793/index.md

 ##### Changes in Functionality

-If Chihiro changes the default Gateway to a different implementation that does not support all the functionality of the previous default Gateway, then the Routes that were bound to the previous default Gateway will no longer function as expected.
+If Chihiro changes a default Gateway to a different implementation that does not support all the functionality of the previous default Gateway, then the Routes that were bound to the previous default Gateway will no longer function as expected.
 This is not a new problem: it already exists when Ana changes a